 National Safe Sleep Day

-National Safe Sleep Day (Te Rā Mokopuna) on 1st December is an event which empowers our communities and organisations across Aotearoa to promote safe sleeping practices for our tamariki mokopuna.
+National Safe Sleep Day (Te Rā Mokopuna) on 6th December 2019 aims to empower our communities and organisations across Aotearoa to promote safe sleeping practices for our tamariki mokopuna.

 SUDI (Sudden Unexpected Death in Infancy) is a term which refers to the unexpected death of an infant through unintentional suffocation and previously unidentified illnesses in the babies affected.
 The aim of National Safe Sleep Day is to raise awareness with the vision of reducing the SUDI rate in our communities.
 Currently approximately 44 babies are lost every year as a result of SUDI.